User Manual: Safety Alarms

 IDEAL TO USE

-- Female to shock and disorient an attacker by its sudden usage which provide distraction so the user can make an escape.
+- Female to shock and disorient an attacker by its sudden usage which provides a distraction so the user can escape.

-- Children can use alarm to attract nearby parents’ attention.
+- Children can use the alarm to attract nearby parents’ attention.

-- Elderly can attract neighbours’ attention in distressed.
+- Elderly can attract neighbors’ attention in distressed.